Shaka: Expansion of power and conflict with Zwide

 Large statue representing Shaka (rather obviously based on actor Henry Cele) at the Camden markets in London, England.

 A sketch of a Zulu warrior, drawn in 1913.

+Shaka expanded the Zulu Kingdom through war and diplomacy.

 As Shaka became more respected by his people, he was able to spread his ideas with greater ease.
 Using his background as a soldier, Shaka taught the Zulus that the most effective way of gaining power quickly was by conquering and controlling other tribes.
 His teachings greatly influenced the social outlook of the Zulus.
 The Zulu tribe soon developed a warrior outlook, which Shaka used to his advantage.

 Shaka's hegemony was primarily based on military might, smashing rivals and incorporating scattered remnants into his own army.
 He supplemented this with a mixture of diplomacy and patronage, incorporating friendly chieftains, including Zihlandlo of the Mkhize, Jobe of the Sithole, and Mathubane of the Thuli.
 These people were never defeated in battle by the Zulus; they did not have to be.
 Shaka won them over with subtler tactics, such as patronage and reward.
 As for the ruling of Qwabe, they began re-inventing their genealogies to give the impression that Qwabe and Zulu were closely related (i.e. as Nguni) in the past.
 In this way, a greater sense of cohesion was created, though it never became complete, as subsequent civil wars attest.

 Shaka still recognised Dingiswayo and his larger Mthethwa clan, as overlord after he returned to the Zulu land but, some years later, Dingiswayo was ambushed by Zwide's Ndwandwe and killed.
 There is no evidence to suggest that Shaka betrayed Dingiswayo.
 The Zulu people had to retreat before several Ndwandwe incursions; the Ndwandwe was clearly the most aggressive grouping in the sub-region.